-Technology and distance education
+Technology and Distance Education

 Under the Distance Education Plan of the NSW Department of School Education, the provision of a full secondary education to rural students has been enhanced through the use of technology based communication networks.
 In the Riverina region of New South Wales, a pilot project linking three Central Schools into a cluster commenced in 1990.
 This pilot project is known as the Telematics Access Program and is similar to other projects in operation in Victoria and Queensland.
 Each school is linked to the other schools in the cluster by teleconference, fax and electronic blackboard computer facilities.
 Through the schools in the cluster sharing teacher expertise and using the technology to link students and teachers, a comprehensive Years 11 and 12 curriculum has been offered to these students.
 Students can select from 17 subjects currently available.

 Manuscripts submitted for publication should not have been published or submitted for publication elsewhere.
 It is the responsibility of authors to secure release of any copyright materials included in their manuscripts, and to provide written evidence of this to the editors.
-If accepted and published, papers become the copyright of the Australian and International Journal of Rural Education.

 Papers are accepted on the understanding that they are subject to editorial revision.
 The Editorial Committee cannot guarantee that all contributions will be published nor give definite dates of publication.
 However, contributors will be advised if their papers are not accepted or if there will be a long publication delay.